GabCas28/Image-Repository/doc/Docker.md

 Yet, the size of the container should be the smallest possible.
 This way it is easier to download, build and run.
 It will use less of the computer resources when running and will be more shareable across environments.
 For these reasons, in this exercise we will generate and compare different containers.

 The final goal is to make a container for testing.
-We could also want to assure that the tests are running in the same environment as our application [[2]](https://dzone.com/articles/testing-nodejs-application-using-mocha-and-docker).
+We could also want to assure that the tests are running in the same environment as our application [[2]][testing node].
 That’s why we could create one image based on the application’s container.

 But, since there is no code for production yet, we'll only do the container for tests.

 ## Docker Hub connection

 First, link the GitHub profile with your Docker Hub account.
-These instructions follow all necessary steps for it’s connection [[3]](https://docs.docker.com/docker-hub/builds/link-source/)
+These instructions follow all necessary steps for it’s connection: [[3]][automatic builds].

 The Docker Hub linked to this project is: [gabcas28](https://hub.docker.com/repository/docker/gabcas28/).